 A parent/guardian who is dissatisfied with a decision of the Principal concerning notice, access to instructional materials, or exemption for the student under this policy may send a written request to the Superintendent for review of the issue.
 The Superintendent or designee will review the issue and give the parent/guardian a timely written decision, preferably within two weeks of the request.
 A parent/guardian who is dissatisfied with the Superintendent's decision may send a written request to the School Committee for review of the issue.
 The School Committee will review the issue and give the parent/guardian a timely written decision, preferably within four weeks of the request.
-A parent/guardian a timely written decision, preferably within four weeks of the request.
-A parent/guardian a timely dissatisfied after this process may send a written request to the Commissioner of Education for review of the issue in the dispute.
+A parent/guardian who is still dissatisfied after this process may send a written request to the Commissioner of Education for review of the issue in the dispute.